Ground Water, continued

 Figure 13 shows the relation between the annual fluctuations of the water levels in eight irrigation wells in the Arkansas valley in Finney County and the cumulative departure from the average annual precipitation at Garden City for the period from 1934 to 1942.
 The depths to water level in the wells were measured each year in October, November, or December after the wells had ceased pumping.
 Kenneth McCall, engineer for the Division of Water Resources of the Kansas State Board of Agriculture, made all measurements from 1934 through 1940.
 Woodrow Wilson of the Federal Geological Survey measured the depths to water level in the wells in 1941 and 1942.
 The hydrographs in figure 13 seem to show a direct correlation between the fluctuations of the water levels in the irrigation wells and the cumulative departure from the average annual precipitation.
 The fluctuations of the water levels, however, have not been due entirely to precipitation, but have been due partly to the withdrawal of water for irrigation.

 Figure 13--Hydrographs showing the relation bewteen the annual fluctuations of the water levels in eight irrigation wells in the Arkansas valley in Finney County and the cumulative departure from the annual precipitation at Garden City for the 9-year period from 1934 to 1942.
-A larger version of this figure is available.

 Wells 233, 255, 267, 274, and 287 are located in or near the heavily pumped areas surrounding Garden City and Holcomb.
 Wells 238, 241, and 342 are farther from the heavily pumped areas.
 The cumulative deficiency in precipitation for the period from 1934 to the end of 1939 was 18.15 inches.
 For this same period the five wells in the heavily pumped areas showed net declines in water level ranging from 0.9 foot to 2.13 feet, the average net decline being about 1.5 feet.
 Of the three wells outside the heavily pumped areas, well 238 showed a net decline of only 0.1 foot for the same period and wells 241 and 342 had net rises of 0.39 foot and 0.13 foot, respectively.
 In summary, the wells in the heavily pumped areas showed an average net decline in water level of about 1.5 feet, whereas those outside the heavily pumped areas showed an average rise in water level of 0.14 foot for the period of below average rainfall from 1934 to 1939.
 It is obvious from these figures that much of the decline in water levels in the wells in the heavily pumped areas was the result of the cumulative deficiency of precipitation and also of the heavy withdrawals of water for irrigation.
 In studying the factors producing a 9-year decline in the ground-water levels in the shallow-water basin in central Scott County, Waite (1941, p.
 775) found that somewhat more than half of the decline resulted from the effects of pumping and the rest from the deficiency in precipitation.